nymtech/nym/documentation/dev-portal/src/nymvpn/faq.md

 * Read more how the exit policy gets implemented [here](https://nymtech.net/operators/faq/smoosh-faq.html#how-will-the-exit-policy-be-implemented)
 * Check out [Nym Operators Legal Forum](https://nymtech.net/operators/legal/exit-gateway.html)
-* Do reach out to us during 37c3 with any experiences you may have running Tor Exit relays or legal findings and suggestions for Nym Exit Gateway operators
+* Do reach out to us with any experiences you may have running Tor Exit relays or legal findings and suggestions for Nym Exit Gateway operators

 ## Nym Integrations and SDKs